alix-tz/escriptorium-documentation/docs/import.md

 ---
-title: Import to eScriptorium
+title: Import data into eScriptorium
 summary: About import features in eScriptorium.
 authors:
     - Alix Chagué, Hugo Scheithauer, Floriane Chiffoleau
 date: 2023-02-13
 ---

-# Walkthrough: import to eScriptorium
+# Import data into eScriptorium

 eScriptorium allows users to import data from various types of external resources.